sanjaykt/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 20: January 22, 2017 Sunday

+**Today's Progress**:  Worked more on Wikipedia Viewer app.
+Now it display title, extract and link on my app.
+I used opensearch method.
+Still lot more to go… I still need to show search suggestion as user types in the input.
+But, some progress is made today.

+**Thoughts**  Tough stuff…

 ### Day 19: January 21, 2017 Saturday

 **Today's Progress**:  Worked on Wikipedia Viewer app.
 Got the API call data display, but having trouble getting the page to refresh